Lyceum/MuJoCo.jl/README.md

 # MuJoCo

-*A Julia wrapper for the MuJoCo physics simulator*
+*A Julia wrapper for the MuJoCo physics simulator, a physics simulator designed for multi-joint dynamics with contacts and that has become a standard in robotics, reinforcement learning, and trajectory optimization, both in both academia and industry.*

 ![](https://github.com/Lyceum/MuJoCo.jl/workflows/CI/badge.svg)